openwebmail/openwebmail/src/data/openwebmail/doc/readme.txt

 GLOBAL ADDRESSBOOK
 --------------------------------------------
-Open WebMail supports multiples global addressbooks, the location for global addressbook files is specified in the option ow_addressbooksdir.
+OpenWebMail supports multiples global addressbooks, the location for global addressbook files is specified in the option ow_addressbooksdir.

 The sysadm have to create the empty global addressbooks manually with command